 Traffic mirror | Mirror specific packets that go through ENIs for content inspection, threat monitoring, and troubleshooting. |

-You can plan disaster recovery based on your service architecture to ensure data security and service availability.
+Plan disaster recovery capabilities that fit your architecture to ensure data security and service availability.

 If you have high requirements for disaster recovery, deploy VPCs across regions and deploy vSwitches across zones for disaster recovery.